Baseledger/baseledger-plateau/baseledger/ops/deploy_testnet_node.md

 # Preparation

-DEVS Deploy contracts to testnet and make sure correct values configured in binaries DEVS run starport chain build locally for baseledger node DEVS run cargo build --release locally for orchestrator DEVS Prepare the package of the compiled binaries to be shared with other node operators (BASELEDGER_PACKAGE)
+DEVS Deploy contracts to testnet and make sure correct values configured in binaries DEVS Prepare faucet account mnemonic and hardcode the address DEVS run starport chain build locally for baseledger node DEVS run cargo build --release locally for orchestrator DEVS Prepare the package of the compiled binaries to be shared with other node operators (BASELEDGER_PACKAGE)